mhamzawey/api/README.md

 2- docker-compose up -d --build

-3- wait 2-3 minutes till the composer builds and starts the containers P.S: sometimes cron tasks are not triggered automatically, so for testing purposes, execute the following command from your terminal:
+3- wait 2-3 minutes till the composer builds and starts the containers

+**Important Note: sometimes cron tasks are not triggered automatically, so for testing purposes, execute the following command from your terminal:**
 ``docker exec -it api  python3 /app/scrapy_app/scrapy_events/core.py``

 4- Go to your browser: